Embodied Yoga: 3 Tips for Mindful Vinyasa Transitions

 Breath is a powerful driver of movement.
 As we inhale, we create space in the chest cavity (and into the abdominal area) for the air all around us to enter our bodies.
 It then fills our lungs.
 That space creates length through the spine.
 It also creates a sense of buoyancy that can—along with engaged core muscles—help vertically lift the spine.

-For instance, it’s helpful to inhale as you rise up from Runner’s Lunge up to Crescent Lunge.
+For instance, inhaling as you rise from Runner’s Lunge up to Crescent Lunge is helpful.
 Try inhaling before releasing into a side bend, such as Gate Pose, or curving in the upper spine for a backend, such as Camel Pose.
 Notice if the inhalation helps you lengthen your spine and engage the appropriate core muscles.
-See if, from that, you can enjoy deeper yet more stable and safe postures.
-That core engagement also contributes to the control of the movement into a posture.
+See if you can enjoy deeper yet more stable and safe postures from that.
+That core engagement also contributes to controlling the movement into a posture.

-You want to stack joints in this flow, and that most often means pulling your body slightly forward.
+You want to stack joints in this flow, which often means pulling your body slightly forward.
 Looking just ahead of you will also help bring you forward.
 If you look down, that’s just more force of gravity that you’ll have to use muscular strength to resist.
-That energy is better used helping you to flow through the sequence in an integrated and aligned way.
-Using drishti to help you flow through your asana takes little effort and brings great benefits.
+That energy is better used to help you flow through the sequence in an integrated and aligned way.
+Using drishti to help you flow through your asana takes little effort and brings significant benefits.
 So why not do so?

 3. Embodied Vinyasa Transitions: Use muscle Engagement instead of Momentum